rwpalmer/DFPlay/doc/PlaySolution.md

 * "***skip***", to skip to the next track
 * "***softStop***", to stop automatically when the current track ends

 When LOGGING is enabled, this method can be used to display DFPlay's dialog with the DFPlayer on a Serial console.
-You will find information about how to enable  LOGGING in the DFPlay QuickStart Guide.
+You will find information about how to enable  LOGGING in the [***DFPlay QuickStart Guide***](https://docs.google.com/document/d/e/2PACX-1vTxUyPOpk9RFMaxt53oPotWyAa5pTBVzpSS2L23bq2fGhUXK08vAFPSAWQ6gENLNFoum10IWmVFkJ7I/pub).

 > Written with [StackEdit](https://stackedit.io/).